-For centuries the Lairaig Ghru has been used as a means of traversing the high arctic Cairngorm plateau, splitting as it does between the high points of Ben Macdui and Braeriach.
-Follow in the footsteps of Highland cattle raiders and drovers as we enjoy one of Scotlands finest trails.
+The Lairig Ghru is a mountain pass through the heart of the Cairngorm mountains, and probably one of the best-known such passes in Scotland.
+For centuries, the Lairig Ghru has been used as a means of traversing the high arctic Cairngorm plateau, splitting as it does between the high points of Ben Macdui and Braeriach.
+It’s truly a classic hill walk - or run!

-The price includes a morning transfer from Aviemore to the Linn of Dee where we will start our run back north.
+The price includes a morning transfer from Aviemore to the Linn of Dee, where we’ll start our run back north.

 The route is 32km long and includes around 600 meters of ascent taking in some of the most inaccessible trail running in the UK.
 Whist the majority of the route is on well maintained trails, the highest section includes 5 km of rough rocky trail and boulder fields.
 As such it is important that all members of the team are adequately fit and experienced for the day.